TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2022.md

 ## Operating highly available Multi-AZ applications

 [YouTube](https://youtu.be/mwUV5skJJ0s)

+Good overview of the typical journey to HA and then focuses on the AWS pattern of isolating the infrastructure in each AZ so that your fallback response to any problem is taking an entire AZ out of service.
+Finishes up as a plug for Route 53 Application Recovery Controller Zonal Shift which automates the process for taking an AZ out of service.

 * Start with identifying and mitigating single sources of failure
     * Single server